kiboschool/setup-guides/git-and-github.md

 need to type in your username or password, because it will check who you are using the key.

-### Create an SSH key
+### Step 1: Create an SSH key

-Open a terminal (Cmder or iTerm2) and copy and follow the instructions below to create an SSH key and connect it to Github.
+Open a terminal (Cmder) and copy and follow the instructions below to create an SSH key and connect it to Github.

 **Important**: Be sure to use the email you used to sign up for Github.